Women with HIV can pass it on to their babies during pregnancy, birth and while breastfeeding.

 HIV antenatal screening

 Women with HIV can pass it on to their babies during pregnancy, birth and while breastfeeding.
 If you’re pregnant, you’ll be offered a screening test for HIV at the same time as you have your other blood tests, as a routine part of your antenatal care.
-The screening programme is run by the National Screening Unit.
+See HIV testing in pregnancy for more information.

 If you’re found to have HIV, you’ll be offered treatment that reduces the chance of your baby becoming infected from approximately 25% to less than 2%.